robolyst/osquant/content/papers/forecasting-currency-rates-with-fractional-brownian-motion/index.md

 Sometimes the mathematics behind stochastic processes can seem a little mystifying.
 Here's an interactive example where you can play around with the Hurst exponent to see how the process changes.

-<todo>Interactive fBm example</todo>

-Normally, when dealing with price data, we like to convert the price series into returns, or the difference between log returns.
-The covariance above can be reworked into the covariance between increments[^Garcin-2021]:
+<cell id="viewof_H"></cell>

+<plot id="fbms_plot"></plot>

+The processes in the plot above were generated based on the method of taking the square root of the covariance matrix.
+The method is described on the [Wikipedia page](https://en.wikipedia.org/wiki/Fractional_Brownian_motion#Method_1_of_simulation).
+The details for how to calculate the square root of the coviariance matrix can be found in a preious article: {{< xref "square-root-of-covariance-matrix" >}}.

+Intuitively, from playing with the Hurst exponent in the chart above, we can see that when \\(H = 0.5 \\) there are positive auto-correlations and when  \\(H \lt 0 \\) there are negative auto-correlations.
+We can see this mathematically by reworking the covariance function into the covariance between increments[^Garcin-2021]:
 $$
 \mathbb{E}[(X_t - X_s)(X_v - X_u)] = \sigma^2 \frac{1}{2}(|u - t|^{2H} + |v - s|^{2H} - |v - t|^{2H} - |u - s|^{2H})
 $$

-If we're looking at a h-step ahead covariance of logged prices, this would mean that:
+If we're looking at a h-step ahead covariance of a differenced time series, this would mean that:
 $$
 \begin{aligned}
 s &= t - 1 \\\